 Venice as a Cultural Heritage

 Ah!
 The city of Venice.
 With its romantic gondolas, floating buildings, and background music, how can someone not love it?
-Looking around and reading this city’s packed historical culture and heritage.
+Looking around and reading this city’s packed historical cultural heritage.
 Venice was founded during the fifth century and is constituted out of 118 little islands.

 The city became influential as a significant maritime basin during the Middle Ages and Europe’s commercial door to Asia.
 Dear fellow architects, Venice is an out-of-this-world masterpiece, collecting famous pieces from Titian, Veronese, Giorgione, and much more!